Installation, Custard Factory, (1998), as part of Negate Nothing

 ‘what to retain, what to dump, how to hold onto what memory insists on relinquishing, how to deal with change’

 These pieces of my children’s clothing from 1986-1990, were hoarded along with diary entries.
-Then in 1998, diary entries were transcribed in different media onto the clothing, which was then preserved in different ways.
-Salt, latex and resins were used with different text media to preserve the items of clothing, like documents.
-Latex lasts surprisingly well, making the clothing into a kind of parchment.
-A fitting metaphor, for the object as text.
+Then in 1998, diary entries were transcribed onto the clothing and preserved.
+Salt, latex and resins were used with different text media to preserve the items of clothing like documents.
+Latex made the clothing into a kind of parchment, a fitting metaphor, for the object as text.

+Loss dealt with time, history, memory and forgetting , and cultural discourses about mother-child relationships.
 My diaries read like historiographic meta-fiction.
-They made moments real moments I had entirely forgotten, passages in my history and my children’s that were lost.
-Historicity is the changing of history as read in the moment….****** The present contaminates the past.
-I found the experience of reading my histories and thought, recorded with questionable veracity and deail at the time, questionably selected at a later date, )cathartic and revealing.
-The difficulties and joys of three small children, later diffiiculties of distance and physical change.
-Now I remember…especially the diary entry (there were a few of these…’what a lovely day we…., a day I will never forget.
-I had already forgotten).
-I am fascinated by what we remember, what we choose to remember, and the psychological repercussions for Western Society in these selections when it comes to mother-child relatiohsips.
+They made moments real.
+Moments I had entirely forgotten, and family passages that were lost.
+History is changed in each moment, the present contaminating the past.
+I found our joint experiences, recorded with questionable veracity and detail at the time, questionably selected at a later date, cathartic and revealing.
+The ambivalence of hardship and joy in bringing up three small children.
+I am fascinated by what we remember, what we choose to forget, and the psychological repercussions for Western Society in these selections and representations of mother-child relationships.

-Selection of signs and signifiers in media is arbitrary as is the possibility of reading what is ‘lost’ as the excerpts are blurred and buried by the latex.
-It becomes uninterpretable, just as the past cannot be duly represented.
-Attempt to capture is subverted, even when something is strangely preserved.
-These works 16 years later, seem more beautiful than ever, and still pertinent for mothers, and their relationship with time, criticism and selfhood.
+Like the past the many of the excerpts are illegible, blurred and buried by the latex, uninterpretable, the past cannot be duly represented or captured, yet tenderness, not nostalgia, is strangely preserved.
+These works 16 years later, seem more beautiful than ever, and represent mother’s relationship with time, criticism, and selfhood.